 Brigitte Gynther – Latin America Liaison

 Brigitte Gynther has served as Latin America Liaison for SOAW since 2014.
 She has served as a human rights accompanier in Honduras and accompanied human rights organizations and social movements as well as documented human rights violations.
 She has coordinated delegations for SOAW throughout the region.
+Previously, Brigitte was the Co-Coordinator of Interfaith Action of Southwest Florida, where she coordinated national religious organizing in solidarity with the Coalition of Immokalee Workers (CIW).
 Brigitte has a degree in Anthropology and International Peace Studies from the University of Notre Dame and is the 2009 recipient of the Cardinal Bernardin New Leadership Award from the United States Conference of Catholic Bishops.

 Candice Camargo – Development Coordinator